RohitVanne/Tribute-page-for-Kobe/README.md

 # Tribute-page-for-Kobe
 ----
-- This is the code of html and css of Kobe Bryant Tribute
+This is the code of html and css of Kobe Bryant Tribute.